DimoYa/Angular-Final-Project/README.md

 # Description

-The application is a Fishing blog/forum app that will be used for fishing articles and discussions.
+The application is a Fishing blog/forum app that will be used for articles and discussions.

 # Users and functionalities

 ## Guest Users

-* They can register and login to the application and access the public part of [LandingPage]
+* Guest users can register and login to the application and access the public part of [LandingPage]

 ![image](https://user-images.githubusercontent.com/25158666/163018781-4527c9a9-5e7f-41f1-bfb3-2ae784183f0e.png)

 ## Logged in user

-* They can view, update or delete their own prifle
+* They can view, update or delete their own profile information
 * They can create, update or delete their own articles
 * They can create, update or delete their own comments on each article
-* They can like/dislike each comment left by other users
+* They can like/dislike each comment left by other users on an article

 ![image](https://user-images.githubusercontent.com/25158666/163018634-2788f620-bff1-4e6f-899c-5e976b3d7bb0.png)

 ## Logged in admin user

-* They can do everything ordinary user can
+* it can do everything ordinary user can
-* They can update or delete every article in the application
+* it can update or delete every article in the application
-* They can update or delete every comment in the article
+* it can update or delete every comment on an article
-* They can update or disable every registered user in the application
+* it can disable/enable every registered user in the application

 ![image](https://user-images.githubusercontent.com/25158666/163019827-09d15738-a2d1-48b2-995c-bd2ef947adcf.png)